 Ultrasound Technology Associates Degree Programs

 Ultrasound technology, which is also known as diagnostic medical sonography, is the practice of using high frequency sound waves to create images of structures, organs and blood flow within the body.
 Those interested in entering this field must complete an educational program in diagnostic medical sonography or ultrasound technology, most often at the associate degree level.
 Graduates are typically awarded an Associate of Applied Science.

-Associate degree programs in ultrasound technology provide students with the training necessary to begin careers as ultrasound technologists or diagnostic medical sonographers.
-Students work in classrooms, laboratories and clinical settings, often completing internships or practical experiences to gain hands-on education with the equipment that is used in the field.
-In preparation for possible career fields, programs often include both broad or specialized study in obstetrics and gynecology, abdomen, vascular technology and fetal echocardiography.
+Students enrolled in this type of program work in classrooms, laboratories and clinical settings, often completing internships or practical experiences to gain hands-on experience with the equipment used in the field.
+Programs often include both broad or specialized study in obstetrics and gynecology, abdomen, vascular technology and fetal echocardiography.

 Courses in ultrasound technology associate degree programs introduce the concepts of the field and survey the skills necessary for careers in patient care.